 The Apostle Paul lived twenty centuries ago, yet his words still reverberate in the lives of millions.
-Vehemently opposed to Christ before his conversion on the Damascus road, Paul spread the news about Jesus throughout what is today Greece and Turkey.
+Vehemently opposed to Christ before his conversion on the Damascus road, Paul went on to spread the news about Jesus throughout what is today Greece and Türkiye.
 Guided by New Testament scholar Tom Yoder Neufeld, learn about the cultural contexts that shaped Paul, his message, and the life of his congregations.
 Gain new insight as you tour ancient Philippi, Thessaloniki, Corinth, and Athens in Greece.
-In Turkey, visit sites related to the seven churches of Revelation including Sardis, Pergamum, Laodicea, and Ephesus.
-Also see cultural locations of interest in Greece and Turkey including historic churches, Greek, Roman, and Islamic religious sites, and modern Istanbul.
+In Türkiye, visit sites related to the seven churches of Revelation including Sardis, Pergamum, Laodicea, and Ephesus.
+Also see cultural locations of interest in Greece and Türkiye including historic churches, Greek, Roman, and Islamic religious sites, and modern Istanbul.

-The World of Paul in Turkey and Greece
+The World of Paul in Türkiye and Greece

 Arrive in Istanbul—the economic, cultural, and historic centre of Turkey.
 Meet your fellow travellers and settle into your hotel.

 Discover a fabulous market—the Egyptian Spice Bazaar, the city’s centre for spice trade since the 17th century.
 Relax on a cruise down the Bosphorus Strait, enjoying the sights of Istanbul from a different perspective.
 Visit a historic Greek neighbourhood with old mansions, churches, and synagogues dating back to the Byzantine and Ottoman eras.
 Stop at the Patriarchal Cathedral of St. George, the foremost Eastern Orthodox cathedral.
 Learn more about Istanbul’s history of inter-religious coexistence in the historic Jewish Quarter.
 During free time, discover more of Istanbul’s wonders on your own.